 We recommend using vegetable broth, vegan cheese, or nutritional yeast to make your vegan rice cake dish.
 You can also use rice paper to make vegan rice paper cheese tteokbokki.

 Did you try our recipe?
 Share your feedback and reviews on Instagram @honestfoodtalks.
-Then, follow us so you won't miss out on more tasty content!
+Or subscribe to us on YouTube so you won't miss out on more tasty content.

 Leave a Reply